MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Add the CMG connection point

+The Cloud Management Gateway connection point is a site system role required for the communication of your on-premises Microsoft Endpoint Configuration Manager deployment to  the CMG.
+To add the CMG connection point, follow the instructions to [install site system roles](../../../servers/deploy/configure/install-site-system-roles.md).

+1. In the Configuration Manager console, go to the **Administration** workspace, expand **Site Configuration**, and select the **Servers and Site System Roles** node.

+2. Locate your primary site, right-click it and choose **Add Site System Roles**.

-The CMG connection point is the site system role for communicating with the CMG.
-To add the CMG connection point, follow the general instructions to [install site system roles](../../../servers/deploy/configure/install-site-system-roles.md).
-On the System Role Selection page of the Add Site System Role Wizard, select **Cloud management gateway connection point**.
-Then select the **Cloud management gateway name** to which this server connects.
-The wizard shows the region for the selected CMG.
+3. On the System Role Selection screen, choose **Cloud management gateway connection point** and click next.
+Choose the **Cloud management gateway name** to which this server connects.
+The wizard will show the region for the selected CMG.

 > [!IMPORTANT]
 > If you're using client authentication certificates, the CMG connection point needs this certificate.
 For more information, see [client authentication certificate](configure-authentication.md#pki-certificate).